 6 Reasons Ghost Shrimps are Eating Your Fry

 Ghost shrimps are tiny but fierce beings.
 They have several advantages over weakfish fry.
 For instance, they are nocturnal creatures that remain active at night.
-Ghost shrimps are also excellent swimmers and opportunistic beings with sharp claws and firm grip.
+Ghost shrimps are also excellent swimmers and opportunistic beings with sharp claws and firm grips.

 Ghost Shrimps are Nocturnal